repository-service-tuf/repository-service-tuf/docs/source/guide/general/introduction.rst

  * Repository Service for TUF Worker (RSTUF Worker ``repository-service-tuf-worker``)

-Repository Service for TUF (RSTUF) also provides a Command Line Interface tool to manage your RSTUF deployment.
+Repository Service for TUF (RSTUF) also provides a Command Line Interface tool to manage the RSTUF deployment.

  * Repository Service for TUF CLI (RSTUF CLI ``repository-service-tuf-cli``)